Pocket-hole joinery: Technique

-When joining boards at a right angle, it is important that the cuts are precise and square to prevent gaps or un-perpendicular joints between the boards.
+When joining boards at a right angle, it is important that the cuts are precise and square to prevent gaps or non-perpendicular joints between the boards.
 Some woodworkers lay out their project before drilling their pocket holes and mark the face of the board that they want to drill to ensure the hole is in the correct location.
 Most pocket joints are made by screwing into the face or the edge of the board rather than the end grain because the screw will grab better.

 Pocket hole joint screws

 Self-tapping pocket screws are used for pocket hole joints.
 Pocket screws are generally more expensive, but they are needed for a tight, strong joint.
 Pocket screws have a wide washer head to spread the load for a firm bond, and prevent screwing too far into the joint and cracking the wood.
 The self tapping screws will grip any type of wood, but coarse threads are needed for softer wood and fine threads are needed for harder.

-Pocket hole joint screws will vary in length depending on the thicknesses of the 2 pieces of material being joined.
+Pocket hole joint screws will vary in length depending on the thicknesses of the two pieces of material being joined.
 This is an important factor in correctly laying out a pocket hole joint, and a common cause for error.